CTNicholas/multiplayer-coding-agents/README.md

 ## Multiplayer coding agents

-This demo shows you how to implement a multiplayer coding-agent chat, in the style of Cursor agents or Codex, with [Liveblocks](https://liveblocks.io/).
-Your team signs in with GitHub, talks to a Cursor cloud agent together, and [Jev](https://typesafe.ai/) decides per message whether the agent should stay out, answer quickly, or start coding.
+This demo shows you how to implement a multiplayer coding agent tool, with [Liveblocks](https://liveblocks.io/).

 - **Shared chats**: Each chat is a multiplayer Liveblocks Feed.
 - **Queue and merge**: Messages posted while the agent is busy are queued and handled as a follow-up.